orlovskyalex/mean-socket-messenger/README.md

 # MEAN Socket Messenger

-The project is under active development.
+The project is frozen and is for informational purpose only.
 At the current stage you can use different browsers or an incognito mode to test this messenger.

 See additional info below.